RizkyWellyanto/cs431/Hard-RealTime-Computing-Systems.md

 Those seemingly benign "improvements" can lead to deadline misses: *Anomalies* in real-time systems:
 Number of processors increased, computation times reduced, Precedence constraints weakened, faster CPU.

-# Chapter 3: APERIODIC TASK SCHEDULING
+# Chap 3: APERIODIC TASK SCHEDULING

 ## Earliest Due Date (EDD): tasks arrive at the same time: *1*|*sync*|*Lmax*
 * uniprocessor, tasks are synchronous (arrive at the same time), no preemption, minimize the maximum of lateness.